Home | Song By Song | Photos | Composer Bio | Lyrics

 NEW WORLD WAKING came together in my mind on the day I was selected by pop star George Michael (and his partner, art gallery owner Kenny Goss) to play John Lennon's IMAGINE Piano in the front yard of a house in Olympia, Washington as part of a photographic project.
 The piano was being taken to places where acts of violence occurred, such as Ford's Theatre, Dallas, Memphis, Oklahoma City and the kitchen of Alec and Gabi Clayton, where their son, Bill, had taken his life after a gay bashing.

-So that sunny day in Olympia, after the truck pulled up and delivered the piano beneath a shade tree in the front yard, I was sitting there looking down at John Lennon's cigarette burns, touching the keys he touched, and thinking about him.
-What was he thinking the day he wrote this song?
-How much of a difference did the feel and sound of the piano make in the creation of the number?
+On that sunny day in Olympia, after the truck pulled up and delivered the piano beneath a shade tree in the front yard, I was sitting there looking down at John Lennon's cigarette burns, touching the keys he touched, and thinking about him.

-And I thought how amazing it would feel to write a song of perfect peace.
-A song that reaches so far into your heart that it strikes a common chord of yearning we have as human beings for peace and justice (because one without the other is impossible).
+I thought how amazing it would feel to write a song of perfect peace.
+A song that reaches so far into your heart that it strikes a common chord of yearning we have as human beings for peace and justice.

 The first songs for NEW WORLD WAKING came from a stack of lyrics given to me a few years earlier by my friend, Rev. Peter J. Carman, the pastor of the "welcoming and affirming" Lakewood Ave.
 Baptist church in Rochester, New York.